 For chocolate recipes, like this keto chocolate cereal, you don’t need to worry about the green reaction.
 The cocoa powder will cover it up just fine.

 I’ve already discussed the sunflower seed flour above.
-If you don’t have nut allergies, feel free to use almond flour.
+If you don’t have nut allergies, feel free to use almond flour instead.
+It measures almost cup for cup the same as sunflower seed flour.

-Beyond that, a few others tips for the ultimate keto chocolate cereal experience:
+Beyond that, here are a few more tips for the ultimate keto chocolate cereal experience:

 Cocoa powder: Use dutched cocoa powder to keep the cereal from being too bitter.
 Raw cacao powder is hard to work with and can leave a bitter aftertaste.